 From World War I land along Downfall Creek, east of Marchant Park, was used for military exercises.
 In 1941 the Commonwealth acquired the land for the Chermside Army Camp, bringing a huge influx of population and associated services.
 At the end of the war some of the military barracks were used to relieve the housing shortage, and the military's presence is remembered with the naming of the 7th Brigade Park, east of Marchant Park.

 By then Chermside was on the metropolitan map.
 Right at the end of the tram line the Allan and Stark department store opened Australia's first private-enterprise drive-in, free standing shopping centre, preceding Myer's Chadstone centre (Melbourne) by two years.
 The opening was given state-wide publicity and national reportage by the Melbourne columnist, Keith Dunstan.
-The drive-in centre, enlarged several times and reinforced by a Kmart centre (1971) one kilometre northwards, is classified as a regional shopping centre.
+The drive-in centre, enlarged several times and reinforced by a Kmart centre (1971) 1 km northwards, is classified as a regional shopping centre.
 Today it includes a three-story department store, hundreds of specialty shops, cinemas and a bowling alley, as well as a major bus station.
 Throughout the 1950s and 1960s Chermside's community infrastructure was completed with several new churches, a municipal library, a service reservoir, fire station and additional local reserves.
 Rose gardens along Gympie Road succumbed to road widening in 1968.
+Hamilton Road was upgraded in 2008 allowing motorists to travel a direct route from Chermside to McDowell complete with a purpose-built 'fauna bridge' for possums and wallabies to use.

 In the mid-1950s the first of several housing estates was opened up in Chermside West, culminating with a Jennings estate on a former tannery site in 1973.
 The Chermside West (Craigslea) primary school was opened in 1972, alleviating severe pressure on the schools at Aspley and Chermside.
 In 1975 Craiglsea State High School opened.
 Shopping amenities are at Chermside Markets and the Rode Road Centre (1966), on the eastern and southern boundaries of Chermside West respectively.
 There are large reserves along Downfall Creek in the northwest, and about one third of Chermside West is open space.
 The Raven Street Reserve (24 ha) has extensive ranges of plant and birdlife species.
 Chermside West was formally gazetted as a suburb in 1975.